danilofuchs/FPGA_Dithering/README.md

 For colored images, we simply apply this process on each channel individually and combine them in the end.

+## Implementation

+For each VGA clock, we count up the row and column indexes of the target display.
+For each coordinate, we load the original image value for that pixel, apply dithering to it and output it to the display.

+This is very simple and does not use the FPGA parallel computing capabilities, as it is simply not required as the computation can easily be done inside a VGA clock cycle.

 ## Initial setup